tucats/ego/docs/LANGUAGE.md

 this guide focusses on writing _Ego_ programs regardless of the runtime environment.

-The _Ego_ language is Copyright 2020, 2021 by Tom Cole, and is freely available for any use, public or private, including commercial software.
+The _Ego_ language is Copyright 2020-2022 by Tom Cole, and is freely available for any use, public or private, including commercial software.
-The only requirement is that any software that incorporates or makes use of _Ego_ or the packages written by Tom Cole to support must include a statement attributing authorship to _Ego_ and it's runtime environment to Tom Cole.
+The only requirement is that any software that incorporates or makes use of _Ego_ or the packages written by Tom Cole to support _Ego_ must include a statement attributing authorship to _Ego_ and it's runtime environment to Tom Cole.

 &nbsp;
 &nbsp;